-To learn more about how Capgemini’s integrated D-GEM for SAP S/4HANA solution enables our clients to determine and operationalisse their unique S/4HANA journey, contact: firstname.lastname@example.org or email@example.com
+To learn more about how Capgemini’s integrated D-GEM for SAP S/4HANA solution enables our clients to determine and operationalize their unique S/4HANA journey, contact: firstname.lastname@example.org or email@example.com

 Read a recent research report from ASUG and Capgemini on what customers are saying about the move to SAP S/4HANA.

-This blog was co-written by Alex Bennell – Alex helps clients develop and deliver their SAP finance roadmaps and prioritise their goals to realise business benefit.
+This blog was co-written by Alex Bennell – Alex helps clients develop and deliver their SAP finance roadmaps and prioritize their goals to realize business benefit.

-David Lumley leads a global team that delivers global finance transformation projects for large organisations across a range of industries including CPRD, Financial Services, Utilities, and Telecoms.
+David Lumley leads a global team that delivers global finance transformation projects for large organizations across a range of industries including CPRD, Financial Services, Utilities, and Telecoms.